Skip to main content

 About

-Jacob is a first-year Ph.D. student at Queen’s University.
+Jacob is a second-year Ph.D. student at Queen’s University.
 He studies nineteenth-century North America, focusing on the Fur Trade, Euro-Indigenous relations, and the British Empire.
 His MPhil dissertation critiqued the role of the “Barrier State” in Anglo-Indigenous alliances during the War of 1812.
-Under the supervision of Dr. Scott Berthelette, his Ph.D. dissertation will investigate the North West Company and the development of métis communities in the Rocky Mountains.
-He hopes to bring forward actionable lessons from the past in the spirit of reconciliation.
+Under the supervision of Dr. Scott Berthelette, his Ph.D. dissertation will investigate the development of the fur trade and Indigenous communities in the Rocky Mountains.

 Awards and recognition